Jennifer Tipton: Life and career

 Tipton was born in Columbus, Ohio.
 In 1958, she graduated from Cornell University.
 While performing as a dancer and rehearsal mistress, she noticed the importance of lighting, and studied dance lighting with Thomas Skelton, becoming his assistant.

 Her first lighting design for Broadway was in 1969 for Our Town.
 Among her many awards and nominations, she won the 1977 Tony Award for Best Lighting Design for lighting Andrei Serban's production of The Cherry Orchard and the 1989 Tony Award for lighting for Jerome Robbins' Broadway.
 She also has won the Drama Desk Award for Outstanding Lighting Design twice.

 She is known for her designs for dance and is the principal lighting designer for the Paul Taylor Dance Company.
 Choreographers she has worked with include Mikhail Baryshnikov, Jiří Kylián, Dana Reitz, Jerome Robbins, Paul Taylor, Twyla Tharp, Dan Wagoner, and Shen Wei.

 Tipton has designed lighting on many plays for the American Ballet Theatre, starting with A Soldier's Tale (1971).
 Other productions she worked on include Amnon V’Tamar, Bach Partita, Le Baiser de la Fée, Ballet Imperial, Brief Fling, Bruch Violin Concerto No.1, and Bum’s Rush.

 She designed the lighting for Baryshnikov's production of The Nutcracker, both for the stage and for television.

 In 2001, Tipton was awarded The Dorothy and Lillian Gish Prize, one of the richest prizes in the arts, given annually to "a man or woman who has made an outstanding contribution to the beauty of the world and to mankind's enjoyment and understanding of life."

 In January 2008, Tipton designed a large lighting display for the Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute in Troy, NY.
 It was her first non-theatrical installation.

-In September 2008, she won a MacArthur Grant.